AxisCommunications/acap-documentation/docs/get-started/hello-world.md

 * Docker version 20.10.8 or higher
 * Firmware: 10.7
 * [docker-acap](https://hub.docker.com/u/axisecp/docker-acap) installed on the camera
-* docker-acap set to use external memory card, see [documentation](https://github.com/AxisCommunications/docker-acap)
+* docker-acap set to use TLS (recommended) and external memory card, see [documentation](https://github.com/AxisCommunications/docker-acap)

 ##### Creating the application
 The first step in the creation of the application is the application script.
 In the case of this hello-world application, it is kept very simple, as seen in `simply_hello.py` below: